GM-Discovery/Socio-/README.md

 - 🎴 Create meaningfully — remix, reframe, reimagine
 - 🤝 Attribute openly — credit strengthens communities
 - 🛡️ Respect consent — safety and trust above all

-- ❤️ Honor Love — care is design
+❤️ Honor Love — care is design
-- 🧠 Promote Truth — clarity builds good systems
+🧠 Promote Truth — clarity builds good systems
-- ⚖️ Embrace Accountability — especially across power
+⚖️ Embrace Accountability — especially across power
-- 🌱 Prioritize Well-being — content has impact
+🌱 Prioritize Well-being — content has impact
-- 🕸️ Build Community — don't gatekeep
+🕸️ Build Community — don't gatekeep
-- 🔍 Innovate — but never for novelty’s sake
+🔍 Innovate — Tell your own stories
-- 🕊️ Protect Freedom — of imagination and design
+🕊️ Protect Freedom — of imagination and design

 **The fork is not betrayal.**
 **It is the continuation of the story.**